-- 1. To insure a good draft, it is recommended, but non-mandatory, to have a length of 18 inches (457 mm) from the top of the unit to the first offset.
+- To insure a good draft, it is recommended, to have a length of 18 inches (457 mm) from the top of the unit to the first offset.
 Install the first elbow; turn it in the required direction.
 Secure it to the chimney according to the chimney manufacturer's instructions.
-In many cases, it is recommended to secure connections with three (3) 1⁄2" (12 mm) metal screws. - 2.
-Install the necessary chimney lengths to achieve the required offset.
+In many cases, it is recommended to secure connections with three (3) 1⁄2" (12 mm) metal screws. - Install the necessary chimney lengths to achieve the required offset.
 Lock the chimney lengths together according to the chimney manufacturer's instructions.
 In many cases, it is recommended to use three (3) 1⁄2" (12 mm) metal screws.
 If the offset length is made of two (2) chimney lengths or more, many chimney manufacturers may require that you use an offset or roof support halfway up the offset.
-If penetrating a wall, install a wall radiation shield supplied by the chimney manufacturer (see Section 1.5.1: Examples of Typical Chimney Installation). - 3.
+If penetrating a wall, install a wall radiation shield supplied by the chimney manufacturer.
+(See section 1.5 Chimney Installation Instructions). - 3.
 Use another elbow to turn the chimney vertically.
 Secure the elbow. - 4.
 Use a plumb bob to line up the centre of the hole.
 Cut a hole for the chimney in the ceiling/floor.
 Frame this hole as described previously. - 5.
 From below, install a firestop supplied by the chimney manufacturer. - 6.
 A support must be used on the first 15' section (4.6 m). - 7.
 Continue with the regular installation.

-1.5.3 Angled Wall Radiation Shield
+1.5.5 Angled Wall Radiation Shield

-When passing through a combustible wall with the chimney at a 30° or 45° angle (30° or 45° in Canada and 30° only in the USA), an angled firestop or wall radiation shield provided by the chimney manufacturer must be installed.
+When passing through a combustible wall with the chimney at a $30^{\circ}$ or $45^{\circ}$ angle ( $30^{\circ}$ or $45^{\circ}$ in Canada and $30^{\circ}$ only in the USA), an angled firestop (A) or wall radiation shield must be installed.
 Only one is required.
 Follow the chimney manufacturer's installation instructions.

-In cold climate locations, it is recommended that you use the insulated wall radiation shield since it will maintain the home's thermal barrier.
+In cold climate locations, it is recommended that you use the insulated wall radiation shield since it will maintain the home's thermal barrier